 If you spend even the smallest amount of time hanging around the CMforums you are bound to run into the ray of sunshine that is Ashley Spaulding.
 Ashley always has a kind word to lend and cheerfully jumps in to help in any capacity.
-In her role as a CMadmin and workshop teaching assistant, she delights in seeing students grow in their photography and she is there with constructive help and encouragement.
 Ashley is sharing her own photography journey with us today – and she’s even being brave enough to share some very early pics with us – thanks for sharing those, Ash, I know it wasn’t easy!
 Your commitment to learning shines through in your amazing work now and we can’t wait to see what’s next for you!

 my photography journey | ashley spaulding

 October…my very favorite month.
 October’s special to me for several reasons – for starters, I absolutely love fall, so any month that’s entirely fall is a good one in my book.
 It’s also special because my son’s birthday is in October (and mine is, too, which probably explains why I love fall so much!).
 On top of birthdays and the season that encompasses it, I also love October because my Clickin Moms ‘anniversary’ just happens to be this month.